Electroconvulsive Therapy (ECT)

 We also provide psychiatric services within Yale-New Haven Transplantation Center

-, the Nathan Smith Clinic (for AIDS and HIV-related illnesses), the Yale Epilepsy Program
+, the Nathan Smith Clinic (for AIDS and HIV-related illnesses) and the Primary Care Center

 .
 A psychiatrist and other mental health professionals work in collaboration with medical/surgical physicians and staff to provide diagnostic assessment and brief treatments for patients with both significant medical illness and psychiatric symptoms.